-Gerard Cicero is an associate in Brown Rudnick's Bankruptcy & Corporate Restructuring Group.
+Gerard Cicero is an Associate in the Firm's Bankruptcy & Corporate Restructuring Practice Group.
 He represents tort victims, bondholders, foreign representatives, official and ad hoc committees of creditors and equity interest holders and post-confirmation trustees in both Chapter 11 and 15 cases.

 Prior to joining Brown Rudnick, Gerard served as an intern in the Employment Litigation Department at the New Jersey Office of the Attorney General.